-The primary focus of the Organogenesis & Cancer Program is to investigate the process of organ development and how failure of organogenesis contributes to cancer.
-Despite being a fundamental part of life, we still lack a clear understanding of how individual organs know how to grow to the right size and maintain this size.
-The roles of stem and progenitor cells in the growth of different organs are also unclear, as is the impact of diet and nutrition on organ growth.
-To investigate these questions, our program leverages the unique strengths that are offered by different experimental systems, including Drosophila, zebrafish and organoid cultures.
-We also collaborate with clinicians from within the VCCC network to examine how deregulation of organogenesis signalling networks drive cancers such as melanoma, mesothelioma, glioblastoma and hepatocellular carcinoma.
-We have specific interests in the following topics: - How the Hippo pathway controls normal, neoplastic and regenerative tissue growth. - The impact of diet and nutrition on organogenesis. - The metabolism of cells in normal and neoplastic tissue. - How deregulation of organogenesis signalling networks drive cancer. - How the growth of different organs are coordinately regulated during development. - How the proliferative potential of stem cells is controlled.
+The program includes research laboratories, as well as the Bioinformatics Consulting Core and the Research Computing Facility.
+Scientists come from a range of disciplines including biology, computer science, mathematics and statistics, as well as software engineering.
 Find Projects RESEARCH EDUCATION PROGRAM With strong links to local and international universities and research institutes, our research education program provides a training and support framework for the academic and professional development of our staff and students.
-Peter Mac is home to over 250 research students undertaking postgraduate and honours research programs.
+Peter Mac is home to over 200 research students undertaking postgraduate and honours research programs.
 Most students completing projects at Peter Mac are enrolled through The University of Melbourne.
 We also host students from Universities throughout Australia and overseas.
 Our program provides students with the opportunity to expand their research knowledge and skills, while also developing important transferable skills that will make an important contribution to their future career directions.
 We provide a structured yet flexible program to meet the varied needs of our students.
 This research environment supports all students during the development of the important research and professional skills that will allow our graduates to demonstrate their development as efficient researchers, and makes a significant contribution to improving the quality of research coming out of our Centre.
 Sir Peter MacCallum Department of Oncology, The University of Melbourne The University of Melbourne's Sir Peter MacCallum Department of Oncology is located within the Peter MacCallum Cancer Centre.

-The Sir Peter Mac Department brings to the university the strengths of world-class laboratory and clinical research conducted within a public cancer hospital, including: - The largest cancer research group in Australia, with laboratory-based researchers and clinicians working side-by-side; - A strong academic program, driven by internationally renowned laboratory and clinical researchers, with a strong focus on educating future generations of cancer researchers; - Highly sophisticated equipment and technology, enabling complex research projects through access to cutting-edge core research technology platforms A cancer stream-based and holistic model of care where multi- disciplinary experts come together to provide tailored treatment at all stages of a patient's disease, Peter Mac and the Sir Peter MacCallum Department of Oncology also provide research placements for medical research programs, for international postgraduate students, for undergraduate students associated with the Summer Vacation Research Program, undergraduate work experience and undergraduate research projects undertaken in the laboratories.
+The Sir Peter Mac Department brings to the university the strengths of world-class laboratory and clinical research conducted within a public cancer hospital, including: - The largest cancer research group in Australia, with laboratory-based researchers and clinicians working side-by-side; - A strong academic program, driven by internationally renowned laboratory and clinical researchers, with a strong focus on educating future generations of cancer researchers; - Highly sophisticated equipment and technology, enabling complex research projects through access to cutting-edge core research technology platforms - A cancer stream-based and holistic model of care where multi- disciplinary experts come together to provide tailored treatment at all stages of a patient's disease, across all common and rare cancer types.
+Peter Mac and the Sir Peter MacCallum Department of Oncology also provide research placements for medical research programs, for international postgraduate students, for undergraduate students associated with the Summer Vacation Research Program, undergraduate work experience and undergraduate research projects undertaken in the laboratories.
 Postgraduate research students based in clinical settings are supported by the Cancer Research Education program in addition to the support offered by their clinical service teams.
 The co-location of research and research training capability with a hospital dedicated to cancer treatment enables researchers and clinicians to work side-by-side to make significant contributions to basic research, translational research and clinical trials for cancer.
 The Peter Mac Research Education program formed the basis of The University of Melbourne's Comprehensive Cancer PhD program, described in the following section.